WilliamBz12/summary-flutter/README.md

 # Summary Flutter

-This is a simple project where the user can do sign up, sign in and create/edit your own movies list (title, year and image).
+This is a simple project where the user can see your summay from hasura api.
-These movies can be register using a model from Omdb platform.

 If I had more time, I would use an architecture more solid, as well as apply tests to every file, especially in widgets.